Percolation transition for random forests in $d\geq 3$: Introduction

 The maps $T$ and $\bar T$ are infinitesimal generators of two global internal supersymmetries of the $\HH^{0|2}$ model.
 These supersymmetries are explicitly broken if $h \neq 0$.
 They are analogues of infinitesimal Lorentz boosts or infinitesimal rotations.
 Together with a further internal symmetry corresponding to rotations in the $\xi, \eta$ plane, these operators generate the symmetry algebra $\mathfrak{osp}(1|2)$ of the $\HH^{0|2}$ model.
-For details and further explanations, see \cite[Section~2.2]{MR4218682}.
-As generators of continuous symmetries, $T$ and $\bar T$ imply Ward identities that are not available for the Potts model with $q\geq 2 $.
+For details and further explanations we again refer to \cite[Section~2.2]{MR4218682}.
+As generators of continuous symmetries, $T$ and $\bar T$ imply Ward identities that are not available for the Potts model with $q\geq 2$.
 These identities are crucial for our analysis and will be discussed below.

 The phase transition of the arboreal gas corresponds to a spontaneous breaking of the above supersymmetries in the infinite volume limit.
+By spontaneous symmetry breaking we mean that there is an observable $F$ for which $\lim_{N\to\infty}\lim_{h\downarrow 0}\avg{F}_{\beta,h}\neq \lim_{h\downarrow 0}\lim_{N\to\infty}\avg{F}_{\beta,h}$.
 Indeed, this is shown in our next theorem for the $\HH^{0|2}$ model from which Theorems~\ref{thm:forests0} and~\ref{thm:forests} follow immediately by \eqref{e:zforest}--\eqref{e:u0uxforest} (except for the same statements relating the constants, which we omitted here).
 A similar reformulation applies to Theorem~\ref{thm:forest-macro}.

 \begin{theorem} Let $d\geq 3$ and $L\geq L_0(d)$.
 There exists $\beta_0\in (0,\infty)$ and constants $\theta_d(\beta)=1+O(1/\beta)$ and ${\sf c}_i(\beta) = {\sf c}_i+O(1/\beta)$ and $\kappa >0$ (all dependent on $d$) such that for $\beta \geq \beta_0$,